-Hotel room photos could stop sex traffickers
+Your hotel room photos could help catch sex traffickers | CNN Business

 TraffickCam’s image analysis tools transform the photos into a number of data points, using features such as patterns on the carpet, paintings on the wall and landmarks out of the window.
 The various data points in the photos play an important role in matching the location.

 TraffickCam is the brainchild of Exchange Initiative and a team of researchers at Washington University.
-The initiative is funded by the non-profit St. Louis Community Foundation with the aim of ending sex trafficking.
+Congregation of the Sisters of St. Joseph provided a $100,000 matching grant to begin development of the app, and private donations are made through the non-profit St. Louis Community Foundation.

 “This is an easy way for citizens to take a stand against sex trafficking by simply taking photos,” Kimberly Ritter, director for development for Exchange Initiative, tells CNN.